 The department's Diversity Council is part of the broader UW Medicine Center for Equity, Diversity and Inclusion.
-It is composed of 14 faculty, staff, and trainees dedicated to department-wide initiatives honoring, promoting and recognizing diversity in its many forms.
-The inaugural group is serving a two-year term.
-Our membership roster is on the sidebar to the right.
+The Council is composed of faculty, staff, and trainees dedicated to department-wide initiatives honoring, promoting and recognizing diversity in its many forms.

 - Shani Delaney, MD - Co-Chair (Maternal-Fetal Medicine)

 - Lisa Callegari, MD - Co-Chair (Women's Health, VA Puget Sound)

 - Cynthia Bowden – Co-Program Manager

 Established in 2010, the University of Washington Network of Underrepresented Residents and Fellows (UWNURF) is a resident and fellow organization at the University of Washington that promotes cultural diversity in medicine through community education, mentorship, professional networking, cultural competency education, and recruitment of underrepresented medical students, residents and fellows.

 OB/GYN Grand Rounds with a Diversity, Equity and Inclusion Focus

 Here is a list of archived Grand Rounds focusing on Diversity, Equity and Inclusion.
 Click on the title links to view the presentations.

 Washington State Health Care Authority, Office of Tribal Affairs - Historical Trauma and Indian Health Care